quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Server Process Demultiplexing

-QUIC servers might have QUIC running on multiple processes listening on the same address, and have a need to demultiplex between them.
+QUIC servers might have QUIC running on multiple processes or threads listening on the same address, and have a need to demultiplex between them.
 In principle, this demultiplexer is a Layer 4 load balancer, and the guidance in {{lb-chains}}
 applies.
 However, in many deployments the demultiplexer lacks the capability to perform decryption operations.
 Internal server coordination is out of scope of this specification, but this non-normative section proposes some approaches